wyahiaoui/detect-language/README.md

 ## Implementation

 The program has been implemented in C++ because it is optimal and can show the programming skills, especially the exercise is quite challenging and makes fun
+The program was compiled with gcc 10.2 and tested for clang but it should work as well for Mingw or cygwin because it uses only POSIX.

 ## Method